boodah96/reading-notes/README.md

  *how to keep yourself in a growth mindse*
 - Stop seeking approval
 - Cultivate a sense of purpose
-- Place effort before talent.
+- Place effort before talent
 :+1: :+1: :+1:

 ## I am Abdalrhman Albdahat and I am here to learn coding